Provably Convergent Primal-Dual DPO for Constrained LLM Alignment: Abstract

 \section{Abstract}

-The widespread application of Large Language Models (LLMs) imposes increasing demands on safety, such as reducing harmful content and fake information, and avoiding certain forbidden tokens due to rules and laws.
-While there have been several recent works studying safe alignment of LLMs, these works either require the training of reward and cost models and incur high memory and computational costs, or need prior knowledge about the optimal solution.
-Motivated by this fact, we study the problem of constrained alignment in LLMs, i.e., maximizing the output reward while restricting the cost due to potentially unsafe content to stay below a threshold.
-For this problem, we propose a novel primal-dual DPO approach, which first trains a model using standard DPO on reward preference data to provide reward information, and then adopts a rearranged Lagrangian DPO objective utilizing the provided reward information to fine-tune LLMs on cost preference data.
-Our approach significantly reduces memory and computational costs, and does not require extra prior knowledge.
-Moreover, we establish rigorous theoretical guarantees on the suboptimality and constraint violation of the output policy.
-We also extend our approach to an online data setting by incorporating exploration bonuses, which enables our approach to explore uncovered prompt-response space, and then provide theoretical results that get rid of the dependence on preference data coverage.
-Experimental results on the widely-used preference dataset PKU-SafeRLHF demonstrate the effectiveness of our approach.
+The widespread application of large language models (LLMs) raises increasing demands on ensuring safety or imposing constraints, such as reducing harmful content and adhering to predefined rules.
+While there have been several works studying LLM safety alignment, these works either need to train three models and incur high memory costs, or require prior knowledge on the optimal solution.
+Witnessing this fact, we investigate the constrained alignment problem for LLMs, i.e., maximizing the reward of outputs while restricting the cost to stay below a threshold.
+We propose a novel primal-dual direct preference optimization (DPO) approach, which first trains a model using standard DPO on reward preference data to provide reward information, and then adopts a rearranged Lagrangian DPO objective utilizing the provided reward information to fine-tune LLMs.
+Our approach only needs to train two models rather than three, which significantly saves memory costs, and does not require extra prior knowledge.
+Moreover, we establish rigorous suboptimality and constraint violation guarantees.
+We also extend our approach to enable online exploration and drop the data coverage dependence in the results.
+Experiments on the PKU-SafeRLHF and TruthfulQA datasets demonstrate the state-of-the-art performance of our approach.